starkware-industries/code-quality/blocks_typ/damp_tests.typ

 ```]

 #tip[
-  The DRY principle is still relevant in tests; for example, using a helper function for creating
+  The DRY principle is still relevant in tests.
-  value objects can increase clarity by removing redundant details from the test body.
 Ideally,
   test code should be both readable and unique, but sometimes there’s a trade-off.
 When writing unit
   tests and faced with a choice between the DRY and DAMP principles, lean more heavily toward DAMP.
 ]